arnold2957/generate_music_based_emotion/README.md

 ~~TODO: get TOC from https://ecotrust-canada.github.io/markdown-toc/~~

-### Step 0 Preparing dataset
+### Step 0 Preparing data

-The dataset is at [DEAM dataset](http://cvml.unige.ch/databases/DEAM/), it includes more than 1800 music data with midi file.

-By using the online convert website [bearaudiotool](https://www.bearaudiotool.com/mp3-to-midi) we convert its format into wav file.

-We upload the datasets on [Onedrive].
+Data and external lib can be download at [oneDrive].

+#### Data
+##### 0.DEAM

+The [DEAM dataset](http://cvml.unige.ch/databases/DEAM/).
+Only including the mp3 audio files and the dynamic per-half-second annotations.

+It also have 2 folders, one called 'midi' is storing the midi format of mp3 files, which convert by the online converter [bearaudiotool](https://www.bearaudiotool.com/mp3-to-midi). one called 'wav'is stroing the 'wav' format of mp3 files which convert by FFmpeg.

+##### 1. 400-100 dataset

+The output by Step 1.

+##### 2. Best model

+The best model we found by grid search in Step 2.

+##### 3-1 Music VAE checkpoint

+The checkpoint (training model) of [MusicVAE](https://github.com/magenta/magenta/tree/master/magenta/models/music_vae).

+##### 3-2 Output from MusicVAE

+The interpolation output by MusicVAE.

+##### 3-3 Emotion Changing result

+The re-evaluation result of the output in step 3-2 by the best model we found in Step 2.

+#### External lib

+##### FFmpeg

+This is for converting mp3 file to wav file.

+##### TiMidity

+This is for converting midi file to wav file.

 ### Step 1 Extra Feature

-We should explain the word we will used in the next:
+Firstly, we should explain the word we will used in the next:
 1. **'emotion label'**: a $1\times 2$ vector, include 2 real numbers.
-One for the value of Arousal and another for the value of Valence.
+One for the value of Arousal and another for the value of Valence in the V-A emotion model.
-2. **'data'**: one music song in the dataset, should more than 45 seconds long, with 60 emotion labels.
+2. **'data'**: one music song in the dataset, should be more than 45 seconds long, with 60 emotion labels.
 3. **'fragment'**: one data have 60 half-second fragment.
-Each emotion label corresponds to one fragment.
+Each fragment corresponds to one emotion label.
 4. **'fragment size'**: it depends on the sampling frequency and the number of features exacted in one sampling.

 Three things we do in this step: